 How Many Formal Opportunities are There for Public Input?

 At least two.
 Public scoping, although not required by law or regulation, is the first of two formal opportunities for public participation and input.
 During public scoping, the focus is on the issues associated with a proposal, if there are means to minimize the effects, and if there are reasonable alternatives that meet the project purpose and need the BLM should consider.

 The second opportunity is when the BLM makes a "draft" environmental assessment available for review and comment.
 This document assesses the potential direct, indirect and cumulative impacts from a project.
 Typically, the "draft" environmental assessment assesses a No Action Alternative and Proposed Action.
 The document may also analyze any alternatives brought forward as a result of the scoping process.
 Typically, both public participation and input periods allow comments for a minimum of 30 days each.
-The second comment period would be for the "draft" environmental assessment and could be in the spring 2018.
+The second comment period would be for the "draft" environmental assessment and could be in the spring/summer 2018.